B1-Mordred/EZgrow/README.md

 - The controller uses **HTTP without authentication** by default.
 - Recommended precautions:
   - Keep it on a local network, not directly exposed to the internet.
+  - For AP mode, you may want to configure a password in `initHardware()`:
+    - Set a non-empty password for `WiFi.softAP(apSsid, apPass)`.
   - If needed:
     - Put it behind a firewall or in a separate VLAN.
     - Use a reverse proxy with HTTPS and optional authentication.